mbvb1223/coupon/README.md

 - [x] Redeem e-coupon by points
 1. For this feature, we have more logic, so I used Service/Repository pattern to implement this.
 Service will handle for business logic and will be covered by Unit Tests.
 Repo will handle to get Data from Database.
-2. Unit tests for RedemptionService here: https://github.com/mbvb1223/coupon/blob/master/tests/Unit/RedemptionServiceTest.php
+2. Wroted **Unit tests** to cover 100% RedemptionService here: https://github.com/mbvb1223/coupon/blob/master/tests/Unit/RedemptionServiceTest.php
 ![Image](https://user-images.githubusercontent.com/11681514/210376023-f32f5aa1-9b3f-4a98-884b-ce4a45bc6483.png)

 - [x] Each redemption will have an unique QR code